jstify/Yummy-Jekyll/_posts/2016-11-01-cdn-integration.md

 category: Web Apps
 tags: [CDN, CDN Integration, Web Application, Javascript]
 ---
 Integrating CDN with Wordpress, Magento & etc is easy process.
 Web applications integration needs lot of changes.
-To implement in simple steps[...](http://jstify.github.io/web%20apps/2016/11/01/cdn-integration.html)
+We can implement in simple steps using this article.

 ## General Process